 Alcohol and Other Drugs

-It is important for members of the campus community to be aware that there can be serious legal consequences for certain sexual conduct.
 Among college students, Sexual Misconduct often occurs when one or both parties are in an impaired state from alcohol or other drugs.
-Therefore, it is important to understand that intercourse or other sexual activity with a person who is unable to give free and full consent to the acts (e.g., because of intoxication or substance abuse) may constitute sexual assault or rape.
+Therefore, it is important to understand that intercourse or other sexual activity with a person who is unable to give free and full consent to the acts (e.g., because of intoxication or substance impairment) may constitute sexual assault or rape.
 See definition of “Consent” below.

 The use of alcohol and other drugs does not make someone at fault for being sexually assaulted.
 Furthermore, the accused student’s use of a mind-altering substance does not in any way diminish his or her responsibility for Sexual Misconduct.